matthew-truscott/vibe-pilot/backend/LANGFLOW_SETUP.md

 8. If passenger seems nervous, be extra reassuring
 9. Use aviation terms but explain them simply

-Respond naturally as Captain Mike:
+Respond naturally as Captain Sarah:
 ```

 ## Flow Configuration